 Dr. Rosario Núñez was born in Loja (Granada), Spain, in 1968.
 In 1991 she graduated in Chemistry at Universidad de Granada.
 In 1994 she received her M.Sc. degree in Chemistry at Universitat Autònoma de Barcelona (UAB).
 She carried out her thesis at Inorganic Materials & Catalysis Laboratory (LMI) at Material Science Institute of Barcelona (ICMAB-CSIC) under the supervision of Prof. Clara Viñas and received her PhD from UAB in 1996.
 After that, she worked as a postdoctoral fellow with Prof. Bruno Boury and Prof. Robert Corriu at Université de Montpellier II.
-In 1999, she joined the ICMAB as a fellow staff doctor to work in the LMI managed by Prof. Francesc Teixidor.
-From 2001 she has a permanent position as a tenured scientist.
+In 1999, she joined the ICMAB as a fellow staff doctor to work in the LMI managed by Prof. Francesc Teixidor. Ïn 2001 she gained a permanent position as a Tenured Scientist, later, in 2018, she was promoted to Research Scientist.
 Her research interests are the synthesis and study of properties of boron cluster derivatives, preparation of carboranyl-containing molecular and hybrid materials

 Degree in Chemistry, Universidad de Granada

 Ph.D in Chemical Sciences, Universitat Autònoma de Barcelona

 KeywordsBoron clusters, dendrimers, fluorescence, hybrid materials, octasilsesquioxanes, BNCT